jiddi222/TCV-406/README.md

 """ <br>5.
 Build and Use Custom Model
 <br>Once your Modelfile is ready, create and run your model:
 <br>ollama create rias -f ./Modelfile
-<br>ollama run rias 6.
-List Installed Models
+<br>ollama run rias
-<br>Check which models are installed on your system: ollama ls
+<br>6.
+List Installed Models Check which models are installed on your system: ollama ls
 <br>7.
 Remove an Ollama Model If you no longer need a model, remove it with:
-<br>ollama rm <model_name> 8.
-Troubleshooting and Logs
+<br>ollama rm <model_name>
-<br>If you encounter issues, check Ollama logs:
+<br>8.
+Troubleshooting and Logs If you encounter issues, check Ollama logs:
 <br>cat ~/.ollama/logs/latest.log
 <br>This helps diagnose errors and ensure smooth operation.</h4>
 <br>